bdngo/not-monopoly-deal/README.md

 **TODO:**

-* Add Wild Cards
+* Add Deal Breakers, Just Say No's
-* Add Deal Breakers, Hotels/Houses, Just Say No's
+* Try to make game more faithful to original